Deciding on a particular course to study can be a nightmare.

 Many law firms expect such professionals to get into the office and start carrying out procedures from day One.
 This is why they prefer to employ paralegals ‘with experience’.
 This way they feel more confident that they can rely on these ‘experienced’ employees to do just that.

-It is not necessary to cover all aspects of law, the list is endless.
-Most paralegals will specialise in one or two areas of law, thus being able to offer more in-dept specialist knowledge to clients.
+It is not necessary to cover all aspects of law at once, the list is endless.
+Paralegals can specialise in one or two areas of law, thus being able to offer more in-dept specialist knowledge to clients.
+Other law subjects can be added on at a later stage.

 Solicitor or Barrister?